The Black surname has been present in the Cleveland/Rutherford/Old Tryon counties area of the Carolinas since the days of Colonial America.

 The 1820 Rutherford Census indicates that Moses' neighbors included James Black, William Black, and William Condrey.

-The most probable candidate as Moses' father is another James Black, who is buried at Mt.
+One candidate as Moses' father is another James Black, who is buried at Mt.
 Harmony Methodist Church cemetery near the Cleveland-Rutherford County line (off Highway 226 near Duncan Creek where a state historical marker for the church is posted).
 The deteriorating gravestone indicates James died Sept.
 27, 1827, at the age of 72, placing his birth circa 1755.
 He is buried next to his wife, Rachel.
 No dates are given for Rachel but the same gravestone indicates she was 86 at the time of her death.

 James apparently did not participate in the Revolutionary War.
 He does not appear in any Patriot or Loyalist listing.